“Lest we forget”

 Donation to Wounded Warriors Canada

-We raised a total of $25,400 from our Shock Troopers and Commanders and presented a cheque to Wounded Warriors on November 6th, 2019.
+This year we donated $12,100 from our Shock Troopers and Commanders and presented a cheque to Wounded Warriors on October 22, 2021.
 This contribution would help go towards greater mental health awareness and the life-changing and family-saving programs run by Wounded Warriors that makes a direct positive impact on our communities.